Tu — Agent Skill

 TokenMappings as it emits.
 Top-level lets becomeconst X = new Signal.State(…)/Signal.Computed(…)/ plain const based on classification.
 Tag-calls becomeh("tag", props, children).
 Component calls stay as real function calls.
 Pug-shorthand desugars in the AST.
 ClassRefs emit hashed class strings.
 Style blocks emit as<style>vnode children with the CSS rewritten. - Source maps are V3, per-token + per-statement.

-The runtime is @tu-lang/runtime — h(tag, props, children), mount(thunk, container), hydrate(thunk, container), renderToString(node), Fragment(children), Signal.State, Signal.Computed.
+The universal runtime is @tu-lang/runtime — h(tag, props, children), renderToString(node), async SSR helpers, Fragment(children), Signal.State, Signal.Computed.
+Browser entry points live in @tu-lang/dom — mount(thunk, container), hydrate(thunk, container), and defineCustomElement(...).
+Standard descriptors, type.of, type.is, type.as, type.tryFrom, and time helpers live in @tu-lang/std.
 Mount drives a keyed diff (LIS-based reorder, focus / scroll / <input> value preserved).
+Routing lives in @tu-lang/router via createRouter, renderRoute, and renderRouteToStream; the router package source is Tu-native.

 Testing pattern